Treasure Tails

 — Artist Craig Stitt[1] |

-In December 1992[1], Sega Technical Institute began development on a conceptual Sonic the Hedgehog spin-off game starring Miles "Tails" Prower.
-Planned to be an isometric puzzle platform game with occasional fast-paced moments[1], it was in development for some months before being "properly" pitched to management in February 1993.[2]
+In December 1992, Sega of America's management requested that Sega Technical Institute begin development on a conceptual Sonic the Hedgehog spin-off game starring Miles "Tails" Prower, scheduled for a potential Christmas 1993 release.[1]
+Planned to be an isometric puzzle platform game with occasional fast-paced moments[4], it was in development for some months before being "properly" pitched to management in February 1993.[2]
 STI artist Craig Stitt recalls that, while the game was pitched (and seemingly cancelled[3]) in February 1993, development reportedly progressed to at least April before being officially cancelled, when the team was shifted over to work on the upcoming Sonic the Hedgehog Spinball.[1]

 Legacy